davaya/openc2-jadn/jadn-v2.0.md

 * **Compound:**
-  * Inheritance may not be useful with unstructured compound types (ArrayOf and MapOf) because the minLength and maxLength options defined in [Section 4.2.2](#422-compound-types) are used directly to define collections with different cardinality limits without referencing a parent type.
+  * Inheritance may not be useful with unstructured compound types (ArrayOf and MapOf) because the minLength and maxLength options defined in [Table 4-4](#table-4-4-compound-type-options) are used directly to define collections with different cardinality limits without referencing a parent type.
   * Inheritance is used to add, remove, or modify the cardinality of fields in structured compound types.